Ground states of the Ising model at fixed magnetization on a triangular ladder with three-spin interactions: Introduction

 In the past few decades, experimental techniques to simulate quantum systems using ultracold atoms in optical lattices has been greatly developed~\cite{Bloch_2008, Lewenstein_2007, Bloch_2012, Gross_2017, Esslinger_2010}.
 It enables the realization of vast number of structures with controllable parameters, beyond what is observed in real materials.
 The Hubbard model~\cite{Hubbard_1963}, a prototype model in condensed matter physics, can be realized in various geometries~\cite{Becker_2010, Phong_2019, Jo_2012, Soltan_2011, Taruell_2012, Uehlinger_2013, Anisimovas_2016} and with extensions, such as spin-dependent hopping~\cite{Zoller_2004, Taglieber_2008, Jotzu_2015} and synthetic gauge field~\cite{Dalibard_2011, Miyake_2013, Celi_2014, Galitski_2019, Aidelsburger_2013}.

 Recently, an effective spin Hamiltonian describing the spin-asymmetric Hubbard model on a triangular ladder has been derived in the strong-coupling regime~\cite{Garuchva_2025}.
-In the Falicov–Kimball limit~\cite{Falicov_Kimball_1969}, where one spin component is localized, it reduces to an Ising model with three-spin interactions.
+In the Falicov--Kimball limit~\cite{Falicov_Kimball_1969}, where one spin component is localized, it was shown that the effective Hamiltonian reduces to the Ising model with three-spin interactions.
 In this work, we study the ground-state phase diagram of the corresponding model, described by the Hamiltonian

 Here ${\sigma_i = \pm 1}$.
 The lattice is shown in Fig.~\ref{fig:lattice}.
 Periodic boundary conditions are imposed, and each leg contains $L$ sites, giving $2L$ sites in total.
+In the strong-coupling expansion of the underlying Falicov--Kimball model (FKM), the three-spin interaction emerges at third order, implying that the corresponding coupling is parametrically small.
+In the present work, however, we go beyond this perturbative regime and investigate the model defined by Eq.~\eqref{eq:H} for arbitrary values of $K$.

 The study of generalized Ising models with multi-spin interactions, especially on a frustrated geometries, is a fascinating field of research in its own right.
 There are at least two major categories of problems.
-One is related to thermodynamics~\cite{Ashkin_Teller_1943, Baxter_1972, Baxter_Wu_1973}, and the other to ground state determination, relevant for example in alloy context~\cite{Ceder_1993}.
+One is related to thermodynamics~\cite{Ashkin_Teller_1943, Baxter_1972, Baxter_Wu_1973}, and the other to ground state determination, relevant for example in alloy context~\cite{Ceder_1993, van_de_Walle_2002, Sanchez_2010, Widom_2018, Ekborg-Tanner_2024}.
 This paper is dedicated to identifying the ground-state configurations at zero temperature at fixed average magnetization per site ${m = (1/2L) \sum_{i=1}^{2L} \sigma_i}$.
 Such a formulation of the problem is relevant in the context of ultracold atoms in optical lattices, where the total magnetization of the effective model is determined by the number of particles in the system, which is a fixed quantity.